humzalikhan/humzalikhan.github.io/_pages/cv.md

   * Creating a novel 2-component Gaussian Mixture Model methodology to analyze CyTOF signaling data
   * Making machine learning models to correlate signaling, exome data with clinical phenotype in CVID

-  *Adducin and CD4 T cell Costimulation*
+  *Adducin and CD4 T Cell Costimulation*

   * Utilized confocal microscopy and ImageJ to link the actin capping protein Alpha-Adducin to CD4 T-cell costimulation